San Francisco sues its own school district to reopen classes

 The lawsuit was the first of its kind in California and possibly the country, as school systems come under increasing pressure from parents and politicians to end virtual learning.
 Teachers unions in many large school districts, including San Francisco, say they won’t go back to classrooms until they are vaccinated.

-City Attorney Dennis Herrera, with the backing of Mayor London Breed, announced he had sued the San Francisco Board of Education and the San Francisco Unified School District in a statement and discussed it at a news conference.
+City Attorney Dennis Herrera, with the backing of Mayor London Breed, announced he had sued the San Francisco Board of Education and the San Francisco Unified School District as a last resort to salvage what’s left of the academic year.
+They say it’s safe to reopen schools.

+“Not a single San Francisco public school student has set foot in their classroom in 347 days,” Herrera said at a news conference, calling it shameful and also unlawful.
+“More than 54,000 San Francisco schoolchildren are suffering.
+They are being turned into Zoom-bies by online school.
+Enough is enough.”

-The lawsuit says school administrators are violating a state requirement that districts adopt a clear plan during the pandemic “to offer classroom-based instruction whenever possible.”
+The lawsuit says school administrators are violating a state requirement that districts adopt a clear plan “to offer classroom-based instruction whenever possible” during the pandemic.
 The state says the plan has to be in place, particularly for students who have experienced significant learning loss due to school closures.

-“So far, they have earned an F,” Herrera said in the statement, referring to the board.
-“Unfortunately, the leadership of the school district and the educator’s union can’t seem to get their act together.”

-The lawsuit seeks a court order directing the school district to prepare to offer in-person instruction now that it is possible to do so safely, the statement said.
+The lawsuit is seeking a court order to require schools to prepare to offer in-person instruction and file a detailed “appropriate plan to show that they are ready to do so,” Herrera said.

-San Francisco schools have been allowed to reopen since September, the statement said, noting that nearly 90% of schools in neighboring Marin County have resumed in-person instruction and that 113 private schools in San Francisco also are open.
+San Francisco schools have been allowed to reopen since September, a statement from Herrera said, noting that nearly 90% of schools in neighboring Marin County, including public schools, have resumed in-person instruction and that 113 private and parochial schools in San Francisco also are open.

 “This is not the path we would have chosen, but nothing matters more right now than getting our kids back in school,” Breed said in the statement.
 “Our teachers have done an incredible job of trying to support our kids through distance learning, but this isn’t working for anyone.
 And we know we can do this safely.”